 Frequently Asked Questions

-"Freestanding" means we are not affiliated or attached to any specific hospital and provide care to clients independently from hospital based practices.
-The San Francisco Birth Center is, however, integrated into the overall health care community to offer comprehensive and complete care.
-The free-standing nature of the facility allows the services to be midwife-led and rooted in holistic philosophy while simultaneously retaining evidenced-based collaboration and access to the full spectrum of healthcare resources.
+Our birth center is a freestanding healthcare and wellness facility that provides family-centered health, pregnancy, birth, postpartum, and newborn services in a safe comfortable setting.
+Freestanding birth centers are an important part of the landscape of normal, natural birth and provide an important healthcare option to families.
+Freestanding means we are not attached to any specific hospital, and we provide care independently from hospital-based practices.
+San Francisco Birth Center is, however, integrated into the overall health care community to offer comprehensive and complete care.
+The freestanding nature of our facility allows the services to be midwife-led and rooted in holistic philosophy while simultaneously retaining evidenced-based collaboration and access to the full spectrum of healthcare resources.

 What is a midwife?

 Midwives are experts in women’s health and low risk, normal childbirth.
 Our training includes well-woman care, obstetrics, and newborn care thru one month of life.
 Midwives utilize personalized patient-centered care to optimize birth outcomes.
-The Certified Nurse Midwives at San Francisco Birth Center are all UCSF trained advanced practice nurses.
+The Midwives at San Francisco Birth Center are a combination of UCSF trained Certified Nurse Midwives and Licensed Midwives trained through an apprenticeship program.
+We value the different perspectives and expertise from each training background and find that they enrich and broaden our practice.

 Do I need a doctor in addition to my midwife?